zkreveal/contracts/README.md

 5. The contract verifies the EIP-712 signature and accepts it when the recovered signer is the seller or a seller-authorized quote signer at purchase time.
 6. `ReceiptPurchased` confirms payment, and the seller fulfills the order off-chain.

+Signed quotes are the v1 mechanism for dynamic pricing.
+They do not introduce escrow, delayed settlement, or on-chain price discovery.

 Dynamic signed quotes may be signed either by the seller wallet directly or by an authorized quote signer.
 This lets a seller keep the settlement wallet separate from a backend hot key.
 The seller authorizes a signer once with `setQuoteSigner`, and that signer can create dynamic quotes for the seller's listings.

 Authorized quote signers can sign dynamic receipt quotes for any listing owned by that seller.
 Revoke compromised signers immediately with `setQuoteSigner(signer, false)`.

+### Integrator fees

+Integrator fees are supported only through seller-authorized signed quotes.

+This lets marketplaces, bots, checkout frontends, dashboards, and other seller tools monetize without changing seller settlement semantics.
+The seller or authorized quote signer includes `integratorFeeRecipient` and `integratorFeeAmount` in the signed quote.

+On purchase, zkReveal pays:

+1. protocol fee
+2. integrator fee, if present
+3. seller net amount

+`receipt.amount` remains the gross amount paid.
+Fee breakdowns should be indexed from `ProtocolFeePaid` and `IntegratorFeePaid`.

+## Signed Quote Typed Data

 TypeScript signing shape: